Orphans CMP Tutorial

 - UN-Rename —Removes the prefix from the names of selected Elements

 - Add to Ignore List —Adds the selected elements to the Ignore List so they won't show up again

 The default prefix used by Rename is "aaOrphan." so the renamed orphans will be at the top of the grid when it's sorted by name.
 You can change the prefix by going to System | System Settings and selecting the orphans namespace (or putting "Orphans" in the search box at the upper right).
 Double-click on the prefix value to edit it, and after editing it, click somewhere else in the grid.

 The Ignore List is just a chunk called "OrphansIgnoreList."
 Important: Do not change the name of the chunk.
 You can add Element names to the chunk manually, but it's usually easier to do it in the grid.
 If you change your mind about ignoring some Element, you can delete it from the chunk Manually.
-The format of the chunk is unimportant, so don't worry about messing it up.
+The format of the chunk is unimportant, as long as each object appears on a separate line, so don't worry about messing it up.